Glossary - Ingredients

-Red-meat fish that offers various tastes and textures depending on the tuna part, popularly eaten as sushi or sashimi, and delicious cooked as well
+A red-meat fish with a variety of flavors and textures depending on the cut, popularly enjoyed as sushi or sashimi, but also delicious cooked

 What is tuna?

-Tuna / maguro (まぐろ in Japanese) is a large, migratory fish measuring approximately 1-3 m in length, primarily eaten as sashimi or sushi.
-There are a number of different tuna species, the main ones consumed by people are Pacific bluefin tuna (kuromaguro), southern bluefin tuna (minami maguro), yellowfin tuna (kihada), bigeye tuna (mebachi), and albacore (binnaga).
-Though usually eaten fresh and uncooked, there are also many ways of cooking tuna such as grilled with salt, broiled in sweet teriyaki sauce, simmered in soups, or cubed and stewed.
+Tuna / maguro (まぐろ in Japanese) is a large, migratory fish measuring approximately 1 to 3 m in length, primarily eaten as sashimi or sushi.
+There are a number of different tuna species, the main varieties for consumption are Pacific bluefin tuna (kuromaguro), southern bluefin tuna (minami maguro), yellowfin tuna (kihada), bigeye tuna (mebachi), and albacore (bincho or binnaga).
+Though usually eaten fresh and uncooked, there are also many ways of cooking tuna, such as grilled with salt, broiled in sweet teriyaki sauce, simmered in soups, or cubed and then stewed.

-Raw tuna / maguro, popularly eaten as sushi, have various names depending on the area of the fish:
+Raw tuna / maguro, popularly eaten as sushi, have various names depending on the cut:

-The area surrounding the tuna's spine and dorsal area has the most consumable meat.
-If a reference is made to “tuna”, this is the portion most likely being referred to.
+The portion surrounding the tuna's spine and dorsal area has the most consumable meat.
+If a reference is made to “tuna”, this is the part most likely being referred to.

 The super-fatty part of tuna comes from the belly up through to the ventral region near the head and only one-fifth of this fatty cut is consumable.
-With an intense sweetness, it is more similar to eating the umami of the fat than the meat.
+With an intense sweetness, it offers an experience closer to the rich umami of fat than to the flesh itself.

 Nutrition facts

 The lipids in tuna contain omega-3 fatty acids such as DHA and EPA, which improve blood flow and contribute to cardiovascular health.
-Its lean part / akami is high in protein and low in fat, and contains anserine, a component found in migratory fish that swim long distances at high speeds and is expected to have a fatigue recovery effect.
-The fatty part of tuna / toro is rich in omega-3 fatty acids such as DHA and EPA, and contains more vitamins A, D, and E than its lean part.
+Its lean part (akami) is high in protein and low in fat, and contains anserine, a component found in migratory fish that swim long distances at high speeds and is believed to have a fatigue-recovery effect.
+The fatty part of tuna (toro) is rich in omega-3 fatty acids such as DHA and EPA, and contains more vitamins A, D, and E than its lean part.
 However, because it is high in fat, it is high in calories.

 Storage to prevent food loss